Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-A yeast infection, or vulvovaginal candidiasis, is a common vaginal infection.
-Vulvovaginal candidiasis is caused by a fungus, or yeast-like germ.
+A yeast infection, or vaginal candidiasis, is a common vaginal infection.
+A yeast infection is caused by a fungus, or yeast-like germ.
 Fungi are normally found in your vagina.
 Too many fungi can cause an infection.

 What increases my risk for a yeast infection?

 - Medicines, such as antibiotics, birth control pills, or steroid medicine

 - Contraceptive devices, such as diaphragms, sponges, and intrauterine devices

 What are the signs and symptoms of a yeast infection?